-It was the radio which said, “A people without the knowledge of their history are like trees with no roots to the ground.”
-Now pause for a moment and think about it!
+“A people without the knowledge of their history are like trees with no roots to the ground.” -Marcus Garvey

 Truly, the importance of knowing one’s history cannot be overemphasized.
-It is more like the foundation on which the house of every race is built.
-History is the very knowledge which governs the general progression of our lives; and without it there can be little certainty in our future.
-However, when it comes to helping African Americans to know the black past, no one has played a greater role than Carter G. Woodson.
+History is the very knowledge which governs the general progression of our lives and without it, there can be little certainty in our future.
+When it comes to African Americans understanding the black past, no one has played a greater role than Carter G. Woodson.
 It was Woodson, the second black American to receive a Ph.D. in history from Harvard, who created Negro Week in Washington, D.C, in February 1926.

 According to him, the black experience was too important and immense simply to be left to a small group of academics.
 It was more like a conviction for him that his role was to use black history and culture as a weapon, in the struggle, to uplift the black race.
 By 1916, Woodson had moved to DC and established the “Association for the Study of Negro Life and Culture,” an organization created to make it possible for a larger audience to access to black history.

 It is said that Carter Woodson was a strange and driven man, whose only passion was history; and it was his dream that everyone would share his passion.